zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 For further depth, there is an [advanced metadata logging guide](../advanced-guide/data-management/logging-metadata.md) that goes more into detail about logging metadata in ZenML.

-Additionally, there is a lot more to learn about artifacts within ZenML.
-Please read the [dedicated data management guide](../advanced-guide/data-management/) for more information.

 ## Using the stages of a model

 A models versions can exist in various stages.
 These are meant to signify their lifecycle state: